komarserjio/notejam/express/README.rst

 Notejam application implemented using `Express.js<http://expressjs.com/>`_ microframework.

-Extenstions used:
+Middlewares/extentions used:

 * Passport.js for authentication
 * Node ORM 2 for database interaction
-* connect-flash for flash messages
+* Superagent for testing

 ==========================
 Installation and launching